Efe Ambrose: Greenock Morton

 Ambrose signed for Greenock Morton on 26 October 2022 in a deal until the end of the season.
+Ambrose would make his debut against Inverness Caledonian Thistle, notably being named man of the match after Morton's subsequent 4–0 victory.
+Ambrose also scored his first and only goal for Morton in a 2–1 home victory against Partick Thistle.

+Ambrose made a total of 14 appearances for Morton in all competitions, before it was announced that he would be leaving the club upon the expiration of his contract.

+Queen of the South

+On 25 July 2023, Ambrose signed for Queen of the South until 31 December 2023.

+Bury

+On 8 June 2024, Ambrose joined North West Counties Football League Premier Division side Bury.

+On 23 August 2024, Bury announced that Ambrose would be departing the club after their FA Vase fixture the following day.
+Having continued to live in Scotland, the commute to Bury no longer proved to be a viable option for Ambrose and his family.

+Workington

+On 26 August 2024, Ambrose joined Northern Premier League Premier Division club Workington.

+Glasgow United

+Ambrose signed for Glasgow United in July 2025.

 International career

 Ambrose was a member of the Nigeria national under-20 football team at 2007 FIFA U-20 World Cup in Canada.
 He later represented Nigeria U-23 and played two games at the 2008 Summer Olympics.

 He was called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations.
 In the Africa Cup of Nations, Ambrose played five out of six games for Nigeria, playing in the right-back position, including the final which he started.
 After the tournament, Ambrose was named in the 2013 African Cup of Nations Team of the Tournament.
 Ambrose says winning the Africa Cup of Nations was his biggest achievement and one of the greatest moments of his life.

 He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup and the 2014 FIFA World Cup.
 Ambrose has not been selected since 2016, due to him losing his place at Celtic.
 He played regularly for Hibernian during the 2017–18 season, but was not recalled for the 2018 FIFA World Cup squad.
-This decision was criticised by former Nigeria manager Samson Siasia, who felt that Ambrose's experience would have been useful.
+This decision was criticized by former Nigeria manager Samson Siasia, who felt that Ambrose's experience would have been useful.